zx80/flask-simple-auth/demo/README.md

 [app-pg.conf](app-pg.conf) (for Postgres).

 Database management is put in [database.py](database.py) which handles the `db` shared object, initialized from the application.
-See later section for details.
+See later [Database](#database) section for details.

 Authentication and authorization hooks are declared in [auth.py](auth.py) and rely on the database for storing user credentials.